 - One of the most important tips for family members of addicts is the recommendation of family therapy and individual counseling.
 These services are essential in helping family members work on their own recovery, as well as healing the family as a whole.
 Families can learn about addiction, the unhealthy behaviors associated with it, and how to recognize co-dependency.
 Therapy and counseling can also teach family members how to interact with each other in healthy ways as well as how to provide a healthy support system for the addict.

 When it comes to addiction, family members often suffer the most.
 For some, knowing how to help an addict without enabling can be puzzling.
 Call us now at 1-800-429-7690 for more information about how to help an addict who doesn’t want help.
-Speak with an addiction specialist today and learn how you can best support your loved one in getting effective treatment for his or her addiction.
+Speak with someone today and see how we can help you find treatment centers.